-While inspectors should carry this insurance, some do not so be sure to ask.
+While inspectors should carry this insurance, some do not, so be sure to ask.
 Specifically, you want to ask if they carry general liability and E & O insurance.
-The E & O Insurance ensures that you can be covered for anything large and overtly missed by the inspector.
+The E & O Insurance ensures that you can be covered for anything significant and overtly missed by the inspector.

-They should have mostly positive reviews, but don’t be discouraged by a few bad reviews.
+They should have mostly positive reviews but do not be discouraged by a few bad reviews.

 Look for an inspector that has an average positive rating.
 However, know that some bad reviews do not necessarily mean that the inspector is terrible.
-Inspectors are hired to show you what is wrong, which can be hard for sellers to hear negative feedback about their home they love and have lived in for years.
+An inspector's job is to show you what is wrong, which can be hard for sellers to hear negative feedback about their home they love and have lived in for years.